CamLib/DigitalPreservationPatternLanguage/PatternDocumentTemplate.md

 The more general pattern that this pattern forms part of the solution too.

+### Sibling patterns

+Any patterns that are directly in the same contextual space, **and at the same level of abstraction** as the pattern being described.

 ### Child patterns

 The more specific (and usually more technical) children of this pattern, which explain problems and solutions in more detail.